Skip to main content

 Choose the form that is appropriate for you.
 Obtain additional medical documentation as required.
 Examples can be found in the chart on the list of Eligible Impairments.

-Medical Diagnosis Form for Athletes with a Visual Impairment
+Medical Diagnostics Form for Athletes with a Visual Impairment

 Learn More(opens in new window)